Henry Earl Singleton: Rancher

 Late in his life, Henry Singleton began investing in land.
 In the mid-1980s, Singleton started buying ranches in New Mexico and, later, California.
 Beginning with the acquisition of the 81,000 acre San Cristobal Ranch south of Santa Fe, in a relatively short time he had bought more than twenty ranches.
 Most were along the U.S. Route 285 corridor from Santa Fe to Roswell with others in San Miguel and Quay Counties, and the 30,000 acre Shepherd Ranch in Guadalupe County.
-Singleton was not just a dilettante, but was directly involved with the ranch operations as well as in efforts to preserve the many archaeological features on the land.
+Singleton was directly involved with the ranch operations as well as in efforts to preserve the many archaeological features on the land.

 Within a 14-year period, Singleton purchased 28 other ranches, making the Singleton Ranches the largest cow-calf operation in New Mexico.
 Singleton's last acquisition was a 45,000 acre ranch in California.
 At the time of his death, he owned more than 1.5% of New Mexico.
-Now managed by his children, Singleton Ranches own 1100000 acre in New Mexico and California, and is one of the nation's top cattle- and horse-breeding operations.
-The Singleton Family is ranked as the seventh largest land-holder in America.
+Managed by his children, Singleton Ranches owned 1100000 acre in New Mexico and California, and was one of the nation's top cattle- and horse-breeding operations.
+The Singleton Family was ranked as the seventh largest land-holder in America in 2015.
+Stan Kroenke acquired most of the Singleton Ranches in 2025.